-Fish lovers out there, we have something for you.
+Fish lovers out there, I have something for you.
 For those who love to keep fish, setting up and decorating the aquarium is a fun-filled work.
-Once you have set it up, all you need to do is just follow a few tips to keep the aquarium clean and healthy.
+Once you have set it up, all you need to do is follow a few tips to keep the aquarium clean and healthy.

 Many new people have many queries about fish keeping.
 Being unaware of the ways of cleaning the fish tank and fish keeping, they generally commit mistakes.
 As a newbie, you may be wondering,

 - How can I keep my fish tank clean?

 - Do I need to clean the tank once a year or so?